ToolboxHub/ToolboxToolbox/README.md

 # Intro
 The ToolboxToolbox is a declarative dependency management tool for Matlab.

 This means you can write down the dependencies for your Matlab projects, in a Matlab struct or JSON file.
-Then the ToolboxToolbox will go go get them for you and put them on your Matlab path.
+Then the ToolboxToolbox will go get them for you and put them on your Matlab path.

 You can also share your JSON configuration files on the ToolboxHub's [ToolboxRegistry](https://github.com/ToolboxHub/ToolboxRegistry).
 This makes it easy to share toolboxes and install them by name.